 Arabisch.
 Belarussisch.
 Bengali.
 Bosnisch.
 Bulgarisch.
 Burmesich.
 Chinesisch.
 Dari.
 Dänisch.
 Englisch.
 Estnisch.
 Farsi.
 Finnisch.
 Französisch.
 Griechisch.
 Gujarati.
 Haitisch Kreol.
 Hindi.
 Hmong.
 Indonesisch.
 (Bahasa Ind).
 Italienisch.
 Isländisch.
 Japanisch.
 Koreanisch.
 Kroatisch.
 Laotisch.
 Lettisch.
 Lithauisch.
 Malayisch.
 Marshallese (Ebon).
 Mazedonisch.
 Norwegisch.
 Philippinisch.
 Polnisch.
 Portugiesisch.
 Punjabi.
 Russisch.
 Schwedisch.
 Serbisch.
 Singhalesisch.
 Slowakisch.
 Spanisch.
 Tagalog.
 Tamil.
 Tschechisch.
 Türkisch.
 Thai.
 Ukrainisch.
 Ungarisch.
 Urdu.
 Vietnamesisch.

-Bitte beachten Sie, dass Ihre Anfrage oder Ihr Auftrag für eine Übersetzung als erteilt gilt, wenn Ihnen eine schriftliche Auftragsbestätigung vorliegt.
+Bitte beachten Sie, dass Ihre Anfrage oder Ihr Auftrag für eine Übersetzung erst dann als erteilt gilt, wenn Ihnen eine schriftliche Bestätigung von uns vorliegt.

-Please note that your request or order for a translation may only be deemed as received, insofar as you have received a written confirmation from us.
+Please note that your request or order for a translation is not considered received until you have a written confirmation from us.